 The village’s allotments are on Dereham Road, midway between the church and the Beacon lay-by.
-They are run by the Scarning United Charities and cost from £6 per annum, though, unfortunately, there are currently no plots available.
+They are run by the Scarning United Charities and cost from £10 per annum and currently there are a few plots available.

 Susan Cranmer writes –